jkjung-avt/tensorrt_demos/README.md

    $ make
    ```

 4. Run the "trt_googlenet.py" demo program.
-For example, run the demo with a USB webcam as the input.
+For example, run the demo using a USB webcam (/dev/video0) as the input.

    ```shell
    $ cd ${HOME}/project/tensorrt_demos